Titan Plus Core Mattress Review (2025)

 Sex – 4.7

 When people seek out a mattress for sex, they’re usually concerned about whether it will be easy to switch positions.
 We also factor noise and edge support into our score because it means you won’t be distracted by squeaks and will be able to make full use of the bed’s surface area.
-Based on our testing, the Titan Plus should work great for sexually active sleepers because it scored high in all of these areas, earning an overall sex score of 4.7/5.
+Based on our testing, the Titan Plus Core should work great for sexually active people because it scored high in all of these areas, earning an overall sex score of 4.7/5.

 Adjustable Base Compatibility

-Titan Plus Customer Experience Scores
+Titan Plus Core Customer Experience Scores

 Trial Period